-Exterior Intumescent and Intumescent coatings are both used in industrial environments spaces such as enclosed elevator shafts and other industrial architectural designs.
+Exterior intumescent and intumescent coatings are both used in industrial environment spaces such as enclosed elevator shafts and other industrial architectural designs.
 Intumescent coatings look like they are painted on and can often be blended into the scenery of the project design to look pleasing to the eye.
 When applying any type of fire-resistant coating, it is important to use protective covering for skin including durable nitrile gloves and clothing to prevent chemical contact with skin or eyes.

-Conventional coating which is sprayed on are used for steel buildings, especially in areas hidden from view such as steel beams inside a roof or wall.
-Spray applied fireproofing is the ideal way to protect steel beams and load bearing steel walls in structures.
+Conventional coating, which is sprayed on, is used for steel buildings, especially in areas hidden from view such as steel beams inside a roof or wall.
+Spray-applied fireproofing is the ideal way to protect steel beams and load bearing steel walls in structures.
 This is a passive form of fireproofing that is used to help prevent failure of steel structures that are exposed to heat and flame.

 Spray-applied fireproofing has benefits other than fireproofing that other forms of flame-resistant materials do not offer.
 Spray applied fireproofing is foamy and helps with insulation including thermal insulation.
 This helps cut down on energy bills by up to 50% monthly.